omarzer0/AnimeAZ/README.md

 - [MOKO Mvvm](https://github.com/icerockdev/moko-mvvm) provides architecture components of Model-View-ViewModel for UI applications.
 - [MOKO resources](https://github.com/icerockdev/moko-resources) A great library for providing access to shared resources (like images, fonts, and strings) on all platforms.🔥🔥
 - [MOKO Biometry](https://github.com/icerockdev/moko-biometry) for handling biometric authentication (Face ID, Touch ID, and also using PIN code).
+- [Pull Refresh](https://github.com/MateriiApps/pullrefresh) Standalone pull to refresh library for Jetpack Compose multiplatform without the reliance on Material (As the dev says).
 - [Material 3](https://m3.material.io/) for theming and using dynamic color on Android.
 - [Saving favorite Anime images to local file](https://www.youtube.com/@PhilippLackner](https://youtu.be/XWSzbMnpAgI?t=8836)) Shoutout to Philipp Lackner.